davidstutz/superpixel-benchmark/README.md

 ![Algorithm ranking.](RANKING.png?raw=true "Algorithm ranking.")

+The table shows the average ranks across the 5 datasets, taking into account Average Boundary Recall (ARec) and Average Undersegmentation Error (AUE) - lower is better in both cases, see [Benchmark](docs/BENCHMARK.md).
+The confusion matrix shows the rank distribution of the algorithms across the datasets.

 ## Algorithms

 The following algorithms were evaluated in [1], and most of them are included in